Snapchat Best Friends Planets: Full Order & Meaning

 2. Can multiple people share the same planet?

-This is why you may have multiple friends showing up as Mercury on your side or vice versa.
-It doesn’t mean something is broken — it just means your interaction frequency with those people is similar.
+This is why you may have multiple friends showing as the same planet.
+It doesn't mean something is broken — it just means your interaction frequency with those people is similar.

 3. If I turn off the Solar System, can others still see me?